-Blue Artichoke Films is a small group of film enthusiasts dedicated to making artistic, unusual erotic films that portray sexuality in an emotionally realistic way.
-Whether documentary, fiction, or experimental, Blue Artichoke films borrow from traditional film languages and styles to represent sexuality in new ways.
+Blue Artichoke Films, founded by director Jennifer Lyon Bell, is dedicated to making artistic, unusual erotic films that portray sexuality in an emotionally realistic way.
+Whether documentary, fiction, or experimental, Blue Artichoke films borrow from traditional film languages and styles to represent sexuality with a fresh perspective.

 WHO WE ARE